University of Texas at El Paso Academic Catalog

 The program is offered online through UTEP Connect

-The Bachelor of Applied Arts and Science Degree is a designated pathway for graduates of Applied Arts and Science programs to continue to a Baccalaureate Degree without significant loss of technical credit.
-The technical credits awarded to fulfill the Bachelor of Applied Arts and Science fulfill this applied degree only and are not intended to be transferred into a traditional BA or BS degree program.
+The Bachelor of Applied Arts and Sciences Degree is a designated pathway for graduates of Applied Arts and Science programs to continue to a Baccalaureate Degree without significant loss of technical credit.
+The technical credits awarded to fulfill the Bachelor of Applied Arts and Sciences fulfill this applied degree only and are not intended to be transferred into a traditional BA or BS degree program.

 Marketable Skills